na-na-hi/renget/archive/Six_Star.md

 - PvE: Similar to CB, she will get used as boss defenses go up.
 - Overall, Makoto's role highly depends on how much shred is required in fights, with balancing damage and survivability.
 We may see her start out as an OF/CO unit due to the high amount of shred she has on UB alone, but there is certainly an opportunity for her to return to the heights she used to reach in the past.

-Bond story priority: Low (Relevant units: None)
+Bond story priority: Luxury (Relevant units: None)
 Max level Unit priority: High
 New player Unit priority: Med
 [Return to Top](https://rentry.org/Six_Star)